 Group RRSP – After we withdraw $25,000 from my RRSP, we will need to repay this back.
 I’m planning to pay this loan back into my work group RRSP (which is currently invested in an aggressive growth portfolio and has reasonable management fees).
 The other bonus is that my employer will match up to 2% of my contributions.

 Work Pension – I’m paying into a defined benefit pension plan from work as well.
 With my contributions to my pension, I’m scaling back on RRSP contributions (except to get that maximum 2% matching) and concentrating on maxing out my TFSA first.

 Portfolio IQ by Questrade – I heard about robo-advisors last year but was apprehensive about moving my “retirement money” from a big bank.
 Well, I made the move a few months ago and so far, so good.
 My “retirement money” is invested in an ETF (exchange traded fund) with Portfolio IQ which is a portfolio that provides good diversification with lower management fees.
 This means I don’t have to pick individual stocks to create my portfolio and worry about when to sell or buy each one, plus all the icky research that go into making smart trades – it’s being done for me by the portfolio managers for a smaller fee than big banks or financial advisors would.
-If you’d like to learn more about them or open up your own account, click the banner below:

 I’m raving about robo-advisors now because of the lower management fees they charge.
 I didn’t realize how much management expense ratios were eating up into my “nest egg” until I did my research and was appalled.

 Prior to moving my “retirement fund”, the mutual fund it was growing in was charging me about 2.2% in fees.
 I thought it was peanuts… but when I calculated that on my $25,000 balance – that’s $560 gone every year!